-Evaluating the norming sample for a selected screener is critical to understanding for whom the scores generalize and are best suited for implementation. and evaluating usefulness to the local context (e.g. dyslexia as <20th percentile or <5th percentile on an end of year, standardized word reading measure).
+Evaluating the norming sample for a selected screener is critical to understanding for whom the scores generalize and are best suited for implementation.

 Scope of the assessment.
-Most screeners measure skills through speeded assessments designed to measure fluency (i.e. the automaticity of skills), accuracy assessments (e.g. computeradaptive and computeradministered power based assessments) or observational assessments (e.g. teacher observations of child behaviours).
+Most screeners measure skills through speeded assessments designed to measure fluency (i.e. the automaticity of skills), accuracy assessments (e.g. computeradaptive and computeradministered power-based assessments) or observational assessments (e.g. teacher observations of child behaviours).
 Depending on the goal of the screening process and available resources for the assessment, certain types of assessments may be more feasible, such as where stable internet is not available or where computer adaptive assessments may not be tenable.